 § 100.103 How does the Paperwork Reduction Act affect this part?

 The collections of information contained in this part have been approved by the Office of Management and Budget under 44 U.S.C.
-3501 et seq. and assigned OMB Control Number 1076-NEW.
+3501 et seq. and assigned OMB Control Number 1076-0188.
 Response is required to obtain a benefit.

 Subpart B – Appraiser Qualifications